 My days vary a lot, but I would say most of my day is meetings and one-on-ones and communicating information from one person to another.
 The most important elements of your job is process managing yourself, and knowing what to prioritize.
 It helps to have a clear operating plan so when things come up, there’s a clear framework for where they fit into the overall plan.
 Everyone thinks their issue is the number one priority of the company, so HR needs to be good at knowing which to prioritize while still making everyone feel heard, and often it’s empowering and coaching people to resolve their own issues.

 Luckily, I've always had a seat at the executive table.
-I get very wary of companies where the people function reports into finance, or the people function doesn’t sit at the executive table, Whenever that happens, you're making the job administrative, and in turn, less impactful.
+I get very wary of tech companies where the people operations team reports into finance, or the people function doesn’t sit at the executive table, Whenever that happens, you're making the job administrative, and in turn, less impactful.

 My job, ultimately, is to help every single employee have success at Rainforest.
-That starts at the very beginning of the people process, when we're attracting candidates to come work here, all the way through to transitions, people getting into promotions, or leaving Rainforest, or whatever else.
+Their employee experience starts at the very beginning of the people process, with talent acquisition and the hiring process, when we're attracting candidates to come work here, all the way through to talent management and employee engagement, which means transitions, people getting into promotions, or leaving Rainforest, or whatever else.
 That entire lifecycle is my and my team’s responsibility and my priority.

 How do you help new managers in their roles?